NFPA Diamond Diagram Guide (National Fire Protection Association)

 5. What is NFPA 704?

-It is a colour-coded diagram developed by the Nation Fire Protection Association that helps determine the danger from the chemicals and warn firefighters to take necessary actions in case of fire.
+It is a colour-coded diagram developed by the National Fire Protection Association that helps determine the danger from the chemicals and warns firefighters to take necessary actions in case of fire.

 Wrapping Up